American Justice System: Part 1

 This understanding confronts few issues as convoluted as the classification of, and debate around, the American criminal justice system and the difficulty in determining how to punish and rehabilitate those that have broken one of the many arbitrary laws perpetuated from an, oftentimes, overreaching federal government that has come to treat incarceration as the answer to every infringement and challenge- whether severe or insignificant- to the governments codes of proper, obedient conduct in a civil society.

-The social and political upheaval occurring in the United States today comes down to a marginalized minority (people of color) gaining rights and privileges that were denied them in the past (by the wealthy, white class).
-The further ground that the marginalized minorities gain towards social progress, Constitutional rights and integration into American society, the greater the feeling that the previously more dominant minority of poor, uneducated whites, feels that they are losing their own rights.
+The social and political upheaval occurring in the United States today comes down to a marginalized minority (people of color) gaining rights and privileges that were denied them in the past (by the wealthy, white, land and capital owner class).
+The more ground that the marginalized minorities gain towards social progress, Constitutional rights, and integration into American society, the greater the feeling that the previously more dominant minority of poor, uneducated whites, feels that they are losing their own rights.
 This conflict between poor minorities and poor whites is ramped up by a federal government that continues to support draconian criminal justice and economic policies that prop up old industries and corporations, especially during a time of economic recovery, after a recession- which the government exacerbated by protecting and profiting off of corporations- that wiped out trillions of dollars in savings and wealth from the American economy.

 Rather than admit their corrupt failure, politicians and the mainstream media frame the narrative around class/race warfare in order to turn the poor whites against the poor minorities, as this conjures up a visceral and palpable reaction amongst the ideologically and demographically expansive population, and distracts the country from confronting the policies that lead to the recession in the first place.
-This sociopolitical distraction represents a common tactic that the United States government uses throughout our nations history whenever the veneer of power, control and authority begins to fade from its greedy and corrupt actions.
+This sociopolitical distraction represents a common tactic that the United States government has used throughout our nation’s history whenever the veneer of power, control, and authority begins to fade from its greedy and corrupt actions.